-While buying a factory-built computer is quick and easy, there are a lot of advantages to building your own machine.
-For one thing, you are sure to get exactly the components, software, and functionality you need, versus what the manufacturer wants to give you.
-Another issue is that pre-made computers often have proprietary parts and cases, making them difficult to alter and upgrade; home-made machines are a lot more flexible in that area.
-Finally, home-made computers can be significantly less expensive.
+While buying a factory-built computer is quick and easy, there are many advantages to building your machine.
+For one thing, you are sure to get precisely the components, software, and functionality you need, versus what the manufacturer wants to give you.
+Another issue is that pre-made computers often have proprietary parts and cases, making them difficult to alter and upgrade; homemade machines are more flexible in that area.
+Finally, homemade computers can be significantly less expensive.

 Be sure to work in an area that’s free of dust and on a non-conductive surface, like a wooden table.
-You should also avoid working on carpeting, which can generate static electricity, and ground yourself by touching the metal part of the computer case before touching the components.
+You should also avoid working on carpeting, which can generate static electricity, and ground yourself by touching the computer case’s metal part before touching the components.
 You can also wear an antistatic wrist strap to prevent static electricity.

 Step 1: Set up the Motherboard

 · Remove the motherboard from its packaging and set it on a steady surface.
 Do not sit it on top of the antistatic bag that it came in.

 - Fit the processor into the designated slot or socket on the motherboard.
 If it has a heat sink, it should come with a thermal adhesive for you to attach to the processor.
 It has a fan, and it will fit over the processor and have a small cable that plugs into one of the slots on the motherboard.